SylviaOsuji/Team-Newman-AboutMe/README.md

 # Team-Newman-AboutMe
-This is my first repository, configuring it to get a notification on slack
+This is my first repository, I am configuring it to get a notification on slack